How to change a smoke detector battery in any type of home smoke alarm.

 - Get a vacuum cleaner and put the vacuum nozzle up against the holes in the smoke alarm.
 This will suck any dust out of the sensor compartment and clean your detector.
 By doing this, you will minimise the likelihood of false alarms and lengthen the life of your detector.

-- Finally when you have finished the checks above, just check that the green light on your hard wired smoke detector is continuously on.
+- Finally when you have finished the above checks, just check that the green light on your hard wired smoke detector is continuously on.
 This ensures that your detector is back in its normal operating conditions.